dorlib/todo-list-manager/README.md

 The main purposes of the project are to gain more experience with golang and known & popular frameworks and technologies.
 Also practise clean code, SOLID principles of golang and microservices architacture, while building a real world solution with.
-In addition, gain experience of taste of what its like working with other team members on the same codebase, working with git and with the technologies github has to offer.
+In addition, gain experience of taste of what its like working with other team members on the same codebase, working with git and with the technologies github has to offer like github workflows.

 The CLI is written with a framework called "cobra" for CLI creation, and GORM as ORM library.
 The API gateway is implemented with nginx and the authorization service is using Oauth2.